OLC-LOC-Bioinformatics/CowbatHybrid/README.md

 ##### Cowbat-hybrid Pipeline and Dependencies

-This has approximately 8 billion dependencies - the only way that you're likely to succeed is by using the `cowbathybrid.yml` file in the root of the repository to set up a conda environment.

-To do so: `wget https://raw.githubusercontent.com/lowandrew/CowbatHybrid/master/cowbathybrid.yml && conda env create -n cowbat_hybrid -f cowbathybrid.yml`

-You should then be able to `source activate cowbat_hybrid`.
+This is a pain to install - here's how it seems to work best:

+1) Create a new conda environment (must by python 3.5!): `conda create -n cowbat_hybrid python=3.5`
+2) Activate your new conda env: `conda activate cowbat_hybrid`
+3) Install some requirements via pip: `wget https://raw.githubusercontent.com/lowandrew/CowbatHybrid/master/requirements.txt && pip install -r requirements.txt`
+4) Install other things via conda (you should have the `conda-forge` and `bioconda` channels set up): `conda install blast mob_suite clark nanoplot prodigal porechop sistr_cmd mash unicycler=0.4.4`
-One final thing to do before you're good to go: by default the bioconda version of pilon allows a max of 1 GB RAM.
+5) One final thing to do before you're good to go: by default the bioconda version of pilon allows a max of 1 GB RAM.
 To rectify, find the pilon executable on your system (`which pilon`) and then open the resulting file in your text editor of choice.
 Change the -Xmx1g in `default_jvm_mem_opts = ['-Xms512m', '-Xmx1g']` (should be around line 16) to a higher amount of max RAM (12 GB or so should work `default_jvm_mem_opts = ['-Xms512m', '-Xmx12g']`)

+You should now be good to go!
 Typing `cowbat-hybrid-assembly.py` will let you run the pipeline.

 ##### Databases